moddyz/PBR/README.md

 # PBR

-Implementation of a physically based renderer, following http://www.pbr-book.org/.
+Implementation of a physically based renderer, following http://www.pbr-book.org.

 ## Targets

 - [pbr](./pbr): the renderer.
-- [hdPbr](./hdPbr): A hydra renderer plugin **pbr** renderer.
+- [hdPbr](./hdPbr): the hydra renderer plugin for the **pbr** renderer.